RichardsonMark/project-brief-idea-pitch/README.md

-# project-brief-idea-pitch

-# Final Project
+# Final Project - project-brief-idea Pitch notes

-## Brief

-* Start working on your projects on Wednesday
 * Send the instructors your repo' links!
 * Work until Wednesday or Thursday (if you dare - just make sure it works for the pres' 😉 )
 * Presentations on Thursday morning - **please send us your song**
-* Team retros on Thursday afternoon - you're running these
+* Team retros on Thursday afternoon
-* Choose your own team - no bigger than 4 + **no repeated teams from previous projects**
-* Solo is an option - by all means

-## Rules
+## Rules -Tech

-### Tech

-* Choose your own tech stack - but we **strongly** encourage full stack with Java on the back-end.
- - Likely to use React, java, mongodb.
-Could try streams?
-(Parallel streams)? filter, reduce, limit on api stuff. could add in stadium entry, make making a map easier?
+Choose your own tech stack - Likely to use React, java, mongodb.

-* We heavily encourage 3rd party libraries of all kinds for JS or Java - you choose.
-Explore some ideas - we're **really** keen to see what you find.
-If you do, it makes a great topic for the presentation.
- - Found these that may help in the exploration ideas:
+Use some 3rd party libraries - found these that may help in the exploration ideas:
 * Material-ui
 * React-grids?
 * React-geo  / pigeon maps  / google-map-react / react-mapbox / react-maps